GigawattDigital/securesilo/README.md

 nearly identical to setting up development instance.

-The only differences are that you will need to configure the `.env` file with the URL of your server, and enforce the use of SSL.
+The only differences are that you will need to configure the `.env` file with the URL of your server, and will probably want to enforce the use of SSL.

 See the [securesilo user guide](https://securesilo.ai/docs/user-guide) for more information on how to require users to use two-factor authentication, device-based passkeys, and control other user-related security settings.
-New users can also be required to register using an email with a specified domain and/or only allow users to be created via an invitation link.
+New users can also be required to register using an email address with a specified domain name and/or only allow users to be created via an invitation link.

 ```bash